-Information about the design of CDCC's clearing system and its operating procedures is found within CDCC's Rules, and information about CDCC's clearing operations is included throughout the Rules and procedures.
+Information about the design of CDCC's clearing system and its operating procedures is found in the CDCC Rules, and information about CDCC's clearing operations is included throughout the CDCC Rules.
 This information is available on CDCC's website.
 Training material for new Clearing Member employees is available on CDCC's extranet.

-CDCC's discretionary authority in the clearing and settlement process is clearly articulated in CDCC's Rules, where it relates to: 1) the declaration of a non-conforming status, 2) imposition of additional margin surcharges, and 3) attributing market value to a particular position where no reliable value is readily available.
+CDCC's discretionary authority in the clearing and settlement process is clearly articulated in the CDCC Rules, where it relates to: 1) the declaration of a non-conforming status, 2) imposition of additional margin surcharges, and 3) attributing market value to a particular position where no reliable value is readily available.